Feature

 Patients trust medical systems to protect their safety, particularly when they are being administered medications.
 However, medication errors are some of the most common health care errors, affecting at least 1.5 million people every year.1 Even before they reach the patient, health systems are also battling a slew of supply chain and management concerns, including shortages, contamination, counterfeiting, and diversion (the illegal distribution of prescription drugs).2,3

 The Drug Supply Chain Security Act (DSCSA) was passed to counteract these systemic challenges and enhance patient safety.
-As of November 2024, the pharmaceutical industry will be required to electronically track and trace drugs throughout their journey from manufacturer to patient.4 To address the critical changes introduced by the DSCSA, there is a clear need for improved drug tracking infrastructure — a need that radio-frequency identification (RFID)-enabled medications and RFID-based medication management systems can help fill to support compliance, enhance data integrity, and improve patient safety.
+As of November 2024, the pharmaceutical industry will be required to electronically track and trace drugs throughout their journey from manufacturer to pharmacy.4 To address the critical changes introduced by the DSCSA, there is a clear need for improved drug tracking infrastructure — a need that radio-frequency identification (RFID)-enabled medications and RFID-based medication management systems can help fill to support compliance, enhance data integrity, and improve patient safety.

 The Medication Tracking Problem